CME211/notes/exam-details/exam-2.md

 1. Download the `cme211-exam-2-empty.zip` file from the link on Canvas to your local computer.
 This will require that you authenticate with Stanford Box.

-2. Upload the file to `corn.stanford.edu` if you plan to work on the files there.
+2. Upload the file to your home directory on `corn.stanford.edu` if you plan to work on the files there.

 ```sh
 # copy zip file to corn, replace nwh with your sunet id